Abdullah-TU/Deep-Learning-Projects/README.md

 - fin.txt: Contains FInnish sentences in each lines.
 Total: 100248 Finnish sentenes

 ### Identify the features and the targets:
-🍃 Features: Source Language Text (English sentences)
+- 🍃 Features: Source Language Text (English sentences)

-&nbsp;

-🎯 Targets/labels: Target Language Text (Finnish sentences)
+- 🎯 Targets/labels: Target Language Text (Finnish sentences)

 ### Translation using the model:
 - Original (data)   : you have to speak french here